mduqueoviedo/aoc21/README.md

 In the second star, the formula for the cost is the sum of the n terms of an [Arithmetic Progression](https://en.wikipedia.org/wiki/Arithmetic_progression) so not a lot of complications here.

 And we could still optimize by grouping the numbers with the same value (and we could even apply some simmetry rules and reduce that by half!)...

+## Day 8

+#### Star 1

+Some mapping and splitting does the trick to get the unique numbers.
+But it was clear star 2 would be more difficult!

+#### Star 2

+I don't have the solution yet but this is like playing master mind.
+Find possible candidates for each segment and apply some comparisons.
+Some cases will help finding others, so let's see with some iterations it's enough or we need to apply priorities later.
+Just some rambling here for now I am afraid.